The smokey eye look has maintained its place in the makeup hall of fame for centuries. Cleopatra, we’re looking at you!

-The Summer Nights Set is also a great option if you also need a base brush and concealer brush for the rest of the face.
+The Makeup Brush Set with Sponge Blender is also a great option if you also need a base brush and concealer brush for the rest of the face.

 I LOVE the Prep + Prime Set as it gives you the tools to exfoliate the skin and reveal new, glowing layers.